6299481145/VaccinationTracker/README.md

 # VaccinationTracker
-This repository is for vaccinationTracker project (My BCA final year project)
+This repository is for vaccinationTracker project (My BCA final year project).